Machine-Learned Many-Body Potentials for Charged Colloids reveal Gas-Liquid Spinodal Instabilities only in the strong-coupling regime of Primitive Models: Model and Methods

 \subsection{Training Data Generation}

 We use the same techniques as described in Ref. \citenum{terRele2025} to generate the training data used to construct the effective machine-learned (ML) colloidal potentials.
-We perform molecular dynamics (MD) simulations of the primitive model, from which we obtain a $3N$-dimensional vector with components ${\bf F}^{PM}_i$ that contains the ion-averaged PM force acting on colloidal particle $i = 1,\ldots,N$ in a given colloid configuration $\{{\bf R}\}$.
+We perform molecular dynamics (MD) simulations of the Primitive Model, from which we obtain a $3N$-dimensional vector with components ${\bf F}^{PM}_i$ that contains the ion-averaged PM force acting on colloidal particle $i = 1,\ldots,N$ in a given colloid configuration $\{{\bf R}\}$.
 Each training set consists of 240 configurations sampled at 120 colloid packing fractions within the range $\eta \in [0.001, 0.45]$, while keeping all other parameters fixed.
+The size of the training set was determined through preliminary tests, which indicated that increasing the number of configurations in the training set does not significantly affect the resulting potential or the training accuracy, as quantified by the RMSE and $R^2$ values.

 To initialize a training-data-generating simulation (at a given colloid valency $Z$ and temperature $\sigma/\lambda_B$), we begin by randomly placing $N$ colloids and $N_-=ZN$ charge-neutralizing counterions in a cubic box of length $L = V^{1/3}$, ensuring that no hard-sphere overlaps occur.
 The box size $L$ is chosen such that the desired packing fraction $\eta = (\pi \sigma^3/6)N/L^3$ is obtained.
 All primitive-model simulations used for data generation employ a fixed number of $N=32$ colloids and are performed with the LAMMPS software package.\cite{LAMMPS} Long-range Coulomb interactions are computed using the particle-particle-particle-mesh (PPPM) Ewald summation method,\cite{Hockney1988} with periodic boundary conditions.
 In simulations that include salt, pairs of counterions and coions are inserted and removed using a Grand Canonical Monte Carlo (GCMC) scheme, with the chemical potential $\beta \mu$ controlling the salt concentration.
 Further details of the GCMC scheme are provided in Appendix \ref{sec:sup:gcmc}.